ojullien/bash-clean/README.md

 # Bash-Clean

-Simple tool for cleanning the /var/log folder.
+Simple tool for cleaning the /var/log folder.

 *Note: I use this script for my own projects, it contains only the features I need.*